HospiceScout

 What to Ask When Choosing a Hospice Provider

-• How quickly can your team respond if we have an emergency at night?
+• How quickly can a nurse arrive if there is a sudden emergency at night?

 Other Hospice Providers Nearby